yorek/azure-script/README.md

 will generate the AZ CLI commands needed to do what defined in the script file.
 `--debug` will also print the parse tree for debugging purposes

+As a starting sample you can use the `e2e-1.azs` script:

+	azsc .\e2e-1.azs

+it will generate AZ CLI script ready to be executed in a [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) bash.

 ## Compilation
 The result of compiling is, at present time, a transpilation to AZ CLI commands.
 The entire process is completely extensibile, so in future plugins to generate ARM templates or even direct REST API calls could be created.